 Causes of Scabies in Cats (Notoedric Mange)

 Feline Sarcoptic mange, also known as scabies, is an uncommon disease caused by oval-shaped, microscopic mites with a light color.
 These mites cause severe skin problems in cats.
 The infections usually start on the face and ears and then spread to the rest of the body.
-It’s important to note that these skin infections are contagious.
+It is important to note that these skin infections are contagious.
 Demodectic mange is another type of scabies or mange in cats.
-It is caused by cigar-shaped mites and also results in severe skin infections and hair follicles.
+It’s caused by cigar-shaped mites and also results in severe skin infections and hair follicles.
 Although these mites are commonly found on dogs’ skin, there is no proof of them being transferred from dogs to cats.
 Skin infections occur when the mite infestation is large.

 General Symptoms of Mange in Cats